 This gorgeous Sydney attraction lies a quick scenic stroll away from the Opera House.
 Sharing a similar gorgeous view of the waterfront, this lush garden is 30 hectares of a soothing oasis amidst the fast-paced city.

-A great place to spend a cozy evening with your fam and end your first day in a beautiful city.
+A great place to spend a cosy evening with your fam and end your first day in a beautiful city.
 The Palace Rose Garden, ferns, palm groves, and beautiful orchids are some of the highlights here.
 The garden also tops the charts for free things to see in Sydney, and we couldn’t be happier!

 Get a fuss-free lunch or snacks packed from any of the popular restaurants nearby.
 Take that along and enjoy your packed sandwiches or coffee amid the greenery of the park.
 You can either soak in the view or just explore the nearby area at your own pace, shopping on your way back.